pioneers/runtime/systemd/README.md

-# systemd
+# Systemd

-systemd provides a way to manage which processes run when and how they operate with respect to each other. systemd can only be used on Linux.
-To learn more about how to configure `systemd`, read our wiki page
+`systemd` is a Linux software that provides a way to manage which processes run when and how they operate with respect to each other.
+It is now the most commonly used process manager on Linux distributions.
+To learn more about how to configure `systemd`, read our [wiki page](https://github.com/pioneers/c-runtime/wiki/Systemd).

 ## Usage